pivotal-cf/PCC-Sample-App-PizzaStore/README.md

 All REST API endpoints are accessible using HTTP GET.
 This is not very RESTful, but is convenient when accessing this app from your Web browser.

+Get your app's url with `cf apps` then try the following endpoints:

  * `GET /nukeAndPave` - Removes all data from the "_Pizza_" and "_Name_" `Regions`.